mailchimp/content-style-guide/09-writing-email-newsletters.html.md

 ### Test your campaigns

 Inspect your newsletter in different email clients.
-Read your campaign out loud to yourself, then send a test to a coworker for a second look.
+Read your campaign out loud to yourself, and then send a test to a coworker for a second look.